bupt075225/bupt075225.github.io/about.md

 <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>

+My name is Liu Chong(刘翀).
+You can call me Bill.
+I was born in 1980s.

+I am an IT developer focusing on web technology, SAN/NAS storage.

+In spare time, I like reading book, watching movie and taking a leisurely walk outdoors.

+Have questions or suggestions?
+Feel free to contact me liuchong.8@163.com

 In the novel, *The Strange Case of Dr. Jekyll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).